dotnet/diagnostics/README.md

 ## New Features

+The `bpmd` command can now be used before the runtime is loaded.
+You can load SOS or the sos plugin on Linux and execute bpmd.
+Always add the module extension for the first parameter.

+    bpmd SymbolTestApp.dll SymbolTestApp.Program.Main

+You can set a source file/line number breakpoint like this (the fully qualified source file path is usually not necessary):

+    bpmd SymbolTestApp.cs:24

 Symbol server support - The `setsymbolserver` command enables downloading the symbol files (portable PDBs) for managed assemblies during commands like `clrstack`, etc. See `soshelp setsymbolserver` for more details.

     (lldb) setsymbolserver -ms